Skip to Content

 To know how to resolve tags like latest or next, every two hours the store fetches metadata of the typescript package from the registry.

-These are the command line options dedicated to the store:
+The following command line options manage the store:

-• --update force updates the typescript package metadata from the registry.
+• --update fetches the latest metadata of the typescript package from the registry

 Last updated on